kodeking-081/UI-UX--Figma/README.md

 # UI-UX--Figma

-## 1.Table Reservation System for Liitle Lemon Restaurant:
+## 1.Table Reservation System for Little Lemon Restaurant:
 This project is a part of UI/UX design subcourse in Meta Frontend Developer Course.
 Doing this project, I learned figma basics and how to create a thorough prototype.

 ### a) Homepage: